441020/Project-1-Ansible-Scripts/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _responsive, in addition to restricting _____traffic to the network.
+Load balancing ensures that the application will be highly _accessible, in addition to restricting _____traffic to the network.
 - _TODO: What aspect of security do load balancers protect?
 Acessibility.
 What is the advantage of a jump box?_It gives the ability to access and manage devices in a security zone.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _ applications____ and system _logs____.